 This claims program is limited to claims of "U.S. nationals."
-Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.
-9 Claimant satisfies the nationality requirement.
-He has provided a copy of his U.S. passport valid from November 7, 1984 to November 6, 1994 and his U.S. passport valid from March 12, 2007 to March 11, 2017, which substantiates his assertion that he was a U.S. national at the time of the alleged hostage-taking and remained a U.S. national through the effective date of the Claims Settlement Agreement.
+Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.9 Claimant satisfies the nationality requirement.
+He has provided a copy of his U.S. birth certificate, as well as a copy of his current U.S. passport, which together show that he was a U.S. national at the time of the alleged hostage-taking (August and September of 1990)